 Here you’ll find an overview over my Custom Sceneries for X-Plane 10 and 11, released under the brand Maps2XPlane.
-Some of them are Freeware, others will be Payware.
+Some of them are Freeware others are Payware.
 In addition, I make suggestions for suitable add-ons from third-parties.

 Due my development focuses remote areas, not covered by X-Plane’s default landscape, the arctic polar regions are of particular interest for me.
 I have many plans for the northern hemisphere, starting with the following sceneries:

-The Norwegian archipelago Svalbard will be one of my first payware Base Meshes for the flight simulator X-Plane 11 and it will be distributed under the brand Svalbard4XPlane.
-The scenery package will not only contain the base mesh, but also overlay sceneries from my development partner Stairport Sceneries.
+The Norwegian archipelago Svalbard is one of my first payware Base Meshes for the flight simulator X-Plane 11 and it will be distributed under the brand Svalbard4XPlane.
+The scenery package not only contains the base mesh, but also overlay sceneries from my development partner Stairport Sceneries.

 The key features of the Svalbard4XPlane base mesh are: Coverage of the complete Svalbard archipelago with an area of about 61.000 square kilometers.
 High resolution terrain model and detailed outlines like coastlines, glaciers and so on.
 Where required, manually modeled terrain details e.g. around airports.
 Generic, but photorealistic texturing for a summer and a winter-representation of the landscape.

 The included overlay sceneries are: The Barentsburg Heliport (ENBA) and the Pyramiden Heliport (ENPY), the Ny-Ålesund Airport (ENAS) and the Svea Airport (ENSA), and of course the main airport Svalbard Airport, Longyear (ENSB) as well as the nearby main settlement of Svalbard, Longyearbyen.